$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Random fields from renormalization

 \subsubsection{Bounds on $\overline\tau_3$.}

 We first briefly discuss the counterterm for $\overline\tau_3$ and we will do the stochastic etimates in a second step.
-Note that for any test function $\varphi$ we have from an integration by parts
+Note that for any test function $\varphi$, it follows from the integration by parts formula (in fact the integration by parts formula can be taken as definition of the Laplace--Beltrami operator $\Delta_g$) that

 The singular part of $\vert \nabla _r\vert^2 $ as a random distribution is thus the same as the singular part of $\left( \Delta _r \right) _r $.
 The latter is also the singular part of

 \makebox[\textwidth][c]{